Cryptogram

 3. The "keyfile"

 Either if you want to encode files to sculptures, or you want to decode them, a keyfile (containing the characters and "their coordinates") is required.
-For mailing through the "encrypted public mailbox" an example keyfile is provided, which is the same like I used for the installation realeased on the "Butterfly Effect" exhibition, named "cavalier.txt".
+For mailing through the "encrypted public mailbox" an example keyfile is provided, which is the same I used for the installation released on the "Butterfly Effect" exhibition, named "cavalier.txt".

 The keyfile must be in pure ascii format, containing only the coordinates.
 The program reads the file sequentially, assigning one line to one character in the order of scanning them.
 The 3 coordinates (X,Y,Z) of one point must be in one line(terminated with a newline character), and they must be separated by spaces.
 In other words to create a keyfile, you need a 3d object built of 256 vertices, from which you must create a 256 lines long textfile, where the X Y Z(separated by spaces) coordinates of each point is in one line.